-Students may be admitted to the Informal Emphasis in Black Studies if they have a baccalaureate degree in Black Studies or an equivalent degree from an accredited college or university with an overall grade-point average of 3.25.
+Students may be admitted to the Black Studies Interest Area if they have a baccalaureate degree in Black Studies or an equivalent degree from an accredited college or university with an overall grade-point average of 3.25.
 Applicants whose undergraduate GPA is less than 3.25 may be considered for admission upon petition to the Graduate Admission Committee for the Black Studies Program.

-Upon satisfactory completion of the above course, the student must receive final approval from the Black Studies Director for full admission to the Informal Emphasis Area.
+Upon satisfactory completion of the above course, the student must receive final approval from the Black Studies Director for full admission to the Interest Area.

 Prospective students applying for admission must submit, in addition to the UMKC application, the following documents: